playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 Play will automatically detect a route param of type `Request` (which is an import for `play.mvc.Http.Request`) and will pass the actual request into the corresponding action method's param.

-> **Note**: It is unlikely but possible that you have a custom `QueryStringBindable` or `PahBindable` with the name `Request`.
+> **Note**: It is unlikely but possible that you have a custom `QueryStringBindable` or `PathBindable` with the name `Request`.
 If so, that one would now collide with Play detection of request params.
 > Therefore you should use the fully qualified name of your `Request` type, for example.
 >
 >     GET    /        controllers.HomeController.index(myRequest: com.mycompany.Request)